Den is a love letter to kaiseki cuisine, and just about everything else too

 “So…where are you from?”

 Next followed a scallop dumpling with rapeseed leaf and yuzu (every goddamn tasting menu in the world has a scallop course).
-The rapeseed was thick and tingy with an iron-heavy flavor, layering very nicely with the yuzu, and the dumpling skin was razor-thin.
+The rapeseed was thick with an iron-heavy flavor, layering very nicely with the yuzu, and the dumpling skin was razor-thin.
 This one grew on me the more I ate.

 I heard the couple to our right commenting on the food.
 Feeling sufficiently emboldened, I craned my neck to peek over at them.
 “It’s good, isn’t it?”